The late-time radio behavior of GRB afterglows: testing the standard model: Data and analysis

 \subsection{Power-law fitting}

 We have examined the radio and X-ray light curves of our sample of GRBs as follows.
-With the exception of GRBs 990510 and 140903A, the \emph{Swift} light curves were obtained from the \emph{Swift}-XRT Lightcurve Repository\footnote{http://www.swift.ac.uk/xrt\_curves/} and converted to flux densities at 5 keV using {\sc pimms}\footnote{http://cxc.harvard.edu/toolkit/pimms.jsp} and parameters from \emph{Swift} (which in the case of GRB 130907A included a time-variable photon index).
+With the exception of GRBs 990510, 000926 and 140903A, the X-ray light curves were obtained from the \emph{Swift}-XRT Lightcurve Repository\footnote{http://www.swift.ac.uk/xrt\_curves/} and converted to flux densities at 5 keV using {\sc pimms}\footnote{http://cxc.harvard.edu/toolkit/pimms.jsp} and parameters from \emph{Swift} (which in the case of GRB 130907A included a time-variable photon index).
 For the pre-\textit{Swift}-era GRB 990510, X-ray fluxes were taken from \citet{kuulkers00} and converted to flux densities using the reported parameters.
+Fluxes of GRB 000926, also pre-\textit{Swift}, were reported at 0.5 and 3 keV by \citet{harrison01}.
 The late-time \emph{Chandra} data associated with GRB 140903A were reported as flux densities at 1 keV; therefore we also convert the \emph{Swift} X-ray data to 1 keV flux densities using parameters in \citet{troja16}.
 Radio data were obtained from the sources listed in Table \ref{tab:sample}.
-In some cases, to make the light curve fit a longer time period or make it more constraining, the light curves at some frequencies were augmented by interpolating between nearby frequencies, or by scaling to a nearby frequency assuming a power law spectrum \citep{granotsari02}.
-We ignore any observed rise period of the light curve and any early features attributed to flares, plateaux or a reverse shock (RS) in the literature.
+The light curves at the fitted frequencies were in some cases augmented by interpolating between nearby frequencies, or by scaling to a nearby frequency assuming a power law spectrum \citep{granotsari02}.
+We ignore any observed rise period of the light curve and any early features attributed to flares, plateaux or a reverse shock in the literature.
 To the light curve after these features (i.e. the decline only) we have attempted to fit a single power law of the form $f_{\nu} = f_{\nu,0} t^{\alpha}$ and a broken power law of the form